-The capital includes common share, capital reserve, legal reserve, and other equity items.
-The Company's objectives in managing capital are to maintain sufficient capital to expand production capacity and equipment, and ensure the Company has sufficient and necessary financial resources to deal with operating capital demand, capital expenditure, research and development expenditure, dividend expenditure, loan repayment, and other operating demand.
+The capital includes common share, capital reserve, retained earnings, and other equity items.
+The Group's objectives in managing capital are to maintain sufficient capital to expand production capacity and equipment, and ensure the Group has sufficient and necessary financial resources to deal with operating capital demand, capital expenditure, research and development expenditure, dividend expenditure, loan repayment, and other operating demand.